SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 - `VIRTUOSO`: Virtuoso-opensource-6.1 is integrated
 - `FOURSTORE`: 4Store is installable but not executable due to [issue #110](https://github.com/garlik/4store/issues/110)

-The test environment is described in [SPARQLStore integration testing](../includes/src/SPARQLStore/README.md).
+For details about the test environment see [SPARQLStore integration testing](../includes/src/SPARQLStore/README.md).

+## Benchmark tests

+For details, see the Benchmark [readme](phpunit/Benchmark/README.md) document.

-# QUnit
+# JavaScript (QUnit)

 Running qunit tests in connection with MediaWiki requires to execute [Special:JavaScriptTest][mw-qunit-testing].
 QUnit tests are currently not executed on Travis (see [#136][issue-136]).